rolldabones/grc-workbook/README.md

 Assurance is independent confirmation that the capability is designed and operating as represented.
 The Red Book aligns Assurance with the integrated audit and assurance discipline expressed in its companion Burgundy Book.
 Assurance is performed by a function or party that is not the owner of the capability under review.

 Assurance has multiple sources.
 Internal audit, external audit, regulatory examination, third-party certification and second-line review each contribute.
 A coherent assurance map names each source, the scope, the cadence and the dependency.
 Overlapping assurance is acceptable.
 Unmapped assurance is dangerous.

+This pattern, in which capability owners perform the work, risk and compliance functions monitor and challenge it, and an independent assurance function reviews both, is what industry commonly calls the three lines of defense.
+The terminology is interoperable with the OCEG cycle.
+The work is the same.

 **R3.
 Improvement**